-Incredibly, for decades, the NJEA's goal was premium-free health coverage.
-As NJEA Executive Director Richard Bonazzi said in 2004: "Full-paid health benefits are the standard for public school employees in New Jersey....
-So of course we're angry when a board of education wants you to pay for your health benefits package."43 to all education employees.
-The Study Commission noted that the roots of the current benefits crisis could be traced to 1987, when free retiree health benefits were first provided to teachers based on what was then perceived to be a surplus in the TPAF.46
+when a board of education wants you to pay for your health benefits package."48

+State Retiree Health Benefits for Free.
+Thanks to 1987 and 1992 laws that the NJEA lobbied long and hard for, the state provides retirement health benefits to all education employees.
+The Study Commission noted that the roots of the current benefits crisis could be traced to 1987, when free retiree health benefits were first provided to teachers based on what was then perceived to be a surplus in the TPAF.49